 - The HIGH state voltage is 5V, with a maximum output current of 500uA

 - The LOW state voltage is 0V, with a maximum input current of 25mA

 It is now frequent to use a common GND for signaling.
 Care must be taken to connect the GND of multiple equipments together otherwise an input pin might appear as permanently activated (contact closed) on either the RCP or the other equipment such as a router.

-The GPIO dongle can be monitored by pushing the Menu button then select GPIO Menu tab.
+The GPIO dongle can be monitored from the RCP screen by using the Menu button then select the GPIO Menu tab.

 Fanout cable for tally and touchdown

 Here is an example pinout of a fanout cable to provide one tally on XLR and one touchdown on DB9 from a single dongle.
 This can be extended to provide more channels by simply connecting more connectors to the other GPIO pins available.
 Make sure the common pin GND used on all connectors is also the GND of the equipment it will be connected to as it is quite common today to have GPI that are not fully isolated.